ScienceNature12/ScienceNature12/README.md

 - 👋 Hi, I’m @ScienceNature12
 - 👀 I’m interested in ... learning more about web devlelopment.
 - 🌱 I’m currently learning ... computer scince in genral.
-- 💞️ I’m looking to collaborate on ... a website.
 - 📫 How to reach me ... via my email at tylermbolen@gmail.com

 <!---